 What is Important – Security OR Innovation

-- Security should be a culture Across the Organization not an add-on requirement.
+- Security should be a culture Across the Organization, not an add-on requirement.

 - It all starts at the top.
-Executive management that’s interested in fostering a positive security culture — and does so without fail — is mandatory if the risks of a breach are to be minimized.
+Executive management that’s interested in fostering a positive security culture — and does so without fail — is mandatory if the risks of a breach are to be minimised.

 Security Centric Focus